 - 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12V battery.
-Once the 12V battery is disconnected, power controls will not operate. - 3.
-Before disconnecting the 12V battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart.

-3.2 Disconnect the 12V auxiliary battery

-Disconnect the 12V battery connector (A) located at the engine compartment.
+Once the 12V battery is disconnected, power controls will not operate.
+(Refer to below "4. a)" for 12V battery disconnection) - 3.
+Before disconnecting the 12V battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
+Follow the procedure below to disable the high voltage battery: - a) Disconnect the 12V auxiliary battery connector. - 1) Open the hood and find the 12V battery connector. - 2) Disconnect the 12V battery connector(A)